Gatlinburg Tours: 6 Different Ways to Experience the Smokies

 Warm Tennessee weather and Southern hospitality make it easy to love Gatlinburg.
 Pair them with the city’s scenic mountain location and laid-back culture, and travelers get a recipe for Smoky Mountain living.
 Sound intriguing?
 Check out these Gatlinburg tours — there’s no better way to see the Smokies.

-Top 6 Gatlinburg Tours for Different Sightseeing Adventures
+6 Gatlinburg Tours for Different Sightseeing Adventures

 Zipline With Aerial Adventures

 Fly high over mountains and through trees on a ziplining tour in Gatlinburg.
-Climb Works Smoky Mountains offers two different zipline tours where guests get a bird’s-eye view of the Great Smoky Mountains.
+Climb Works Smoky Mountains offers two zipline tours where guests get a bird’s-eye view of the Great Smoky Mountains.

-The treetop tour includes 9 lines, sky bridges and an ATV ride to the top of the mountain.
+The treetop tour includes nine lines, sky bridges and an ATV ride to the top of the mountain.
 From there, guests zip their way from tree to tree.
 The mountaintop tour features a dual-line zipline and higher vantage points.
 During tours, enjoy 360-degree views, aerial bridges and learn about the area’s history.

 These Gatlinburg zipline tours cater to guests ages 7 and older.
 Participants 7 to 14 must take the tour with an accompanying adult, and guests 15 and older may zip alone.